frida/frida-website/_i18n/en/_posts/2020-10-28-frida-14-0-released.markdown

 ### Changes in 14.0.1

-- Fix nested global access requests in the QJS runtime.
+- QJS: Fix nested global access requests.
 - qml: Update to the new frida-core API.

 ### Changes in 14.0.2